erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 plug-in framework overhead.

-The plug-in framework overhead is measured to 26 ns that matches `exsp` - `exsp_inline` = 24 ns well, which is the same algorithm within and without the plug-in framework.
+The plug-in framework overhead is measured to 26 ns that matches `exsp` - `{exsp,next}` = 24 ns well, which is the same algorithm within and without the plug-in framework.

 `procdict` is the default algorithm `exsss` but makes the plug-in framework store the generator state in the process dictionary, which here costs 27.3 ns.

-`lcg35_procdict` is `lcg35_inline` but stores the generator state in the process dictionary, which here costs 11.2 ns.
+`{mwc59,procdict}` stores the generator state in the process dictionary, which here costs 11.2 ns.
 The state term that is stored is much smaller than for the plug-in framework.
 Compare to the above.

 Summing up
 ----------

-The new functions in the `rand` module for fast and dirty generators fills a niche for speed over quality where the type-based JIT optimizations have elevated the performance.
+The new fast generators functions in the `rand` module fills a niche for speed over quality where the type-based JIT optimizations have elevated the performance.

 The combination of high speed and high quality can only be fulfilled with a BIF implementation, but we hope that